Revisiting Subgradient Method: Complexity and Convergence Beyond Lipschitz Continuity: Introduction

-for some $\beta_k>0$.
-Such a step sizes rule is ubiquitous in both the implementation and theoretical analysis of $\SubGrad$; see, e.g., \cite{Shor85,CohenZ,Pol87,renegar2016,nesterov2018lectures,grimmer2018,grimmer2019}.
+for some $\beta_k>0$, where $g(x^k)$ is a subgradient of $f$ at $x^k$.
+Such a rule is ubiquitous in both the implementation and theoretical analysis of $\SubGrad$; see, e.g., \cite{Shor85,CohenZ,Pol87,renegar2016,nesterov2018lectures,grimmer2018,grimmer2019}.
 The idea behind this normalization is the fact that the norm of the subgradient, i.e., $\|g(x^k)\|$, is not very informative in nonsmooth optimization.
-Since $\SubGrad$ is a first-order method, the goal is to find a point $x^k$ such that $0\in \partial f(x^k)$, and hence this step sizes rule is well defined since $\|g(x^k)\| = 0$ implies that $x^k$ is already a stationary point.
+In the case where $\| g(x^k) \| = 0$, we know that $x^k$ is a stationary point of $f$.
+Thus, the above step size rule is well defined.